yevgenykhazan/mlrun/docs/install/remote.md

 mlrun.set_environment("<remote-service-url>", access_key="xyz", username="joe")
 ```

-3. Run `mlrun config` command line to get (default) or set the environment variables into the default environment file.
-It will store all the configuration into the default environment file, without a need to edit your own environment file.
+3. Run `mlrun config set` command line to set configuration parameters in mlrun default or specified .env file.
+By default, it stores all of the configuration into the default environment file, and your own environment file does not need editing.

-    Supported commands:
-        `get` (default) - list the local or remote configuration
-                        (can specify the remote api + credentials or an env_file)
-        `set`           - set configuration parameters in mlrun default or specified .env file
-        `clear`         - delete the default or specified config .env file

 The `set` command can work with the following parameters:
+    `-f` to set the url path to the mlrun .env file (defaults to '~/.mlrun.env' for Linux and to %USERPROFILE%/.mlrun.env for Windows)
-    `-a` for setting the url (local or remote) for MLRun API
+    `-a` to set the url (local or remote) for MLRun API
-    `-p` for setting the artifact path (optional)
+    `-p` to set the artifact path (optional)
-    `-u` for setting the username (for remote access)
+    `-u` to set the username (for remote access)
-    `-k` for setting the access key (for remote access)
+    `-k` to set the access key (for remote access)
-    `-e` for setting the environment variables (optional)
+    `-e` to set the environment variables (optional)

-    Examples:
-        # read the default config
-        `mlrun config`
-        # read config using an env file (with connection details)
-        `mlrun config -f mymlrun.env`
-        # set configuration and write it to the default env file (~/.mlrun.env)
+Example:
  `mlrun config set -a http://localhost:8080 -u joe -k mykey -e AWS_ACCESS_KEY_ID=<key-id>`

-   Alternatively (not recommended), you can load the configuration and credential environmental variables from your own environment file as explained below:
+Alternatively (**not recommended**), you can load the configuration and credential environmental variables from your own environment file as explained below:

 ### Load the configuration and credential environmental variables from file